Kotoeihō Hiroki: Career

 In 2024, he got kachi-koshi in two consecutive tournaments in January and March, and in the May tournament, he reached his highest rank of 2nd as East Makushita, but lost four matches in a row from the first bout, and finished with a record of 2 wins and 5 losses.
 In the July tournament, he got kachi-koshi, and in the September tournament, he was ranked 5th as West Makushita.
 It was his third time reaching the top 5 within the division.
 He finished the tournament with a record of 5 wins and 2 losses, and it was reported that his promotion to the Juryo division was inevitable.
 On September 25, the Japan Sumo Association held a meeting for the November tournament and it was decided that he would be promoted to the juryo division.
-It was also announced that he would be changing his shikona to Kotoeihō, combining the characters "Koto" from his master's shikona, "Ei" from his alma mater, and "Ho" from his brother's shikona, which contains the same character as the character, "Mine", which conveys the meaning of aiming higher.
+It was also announced that he would be changing his shikona from Kototebakari to Kotoeihō, combining the characters "Koto" from his master's shikona, "Ei" from his alma mater, and "Ho" from his brother's shikona, which contains the same character as the character, "Mine", which conveys the meaning of aiming higher.
 Kotoeihō and his brother, Kotoshōhō, are the 22nd pair of brothers in history to be sekitori.
 He ended the November tournament with a losing record of 7 wins and 8 losses.
 During a morning practice on December 30, in an interview with Sports Hochi, he chose "luck" as the kanji for 2024, and stated, "I hope to be able to move up through my own ability next year.
 My goal is to reach the makuuchi division."

 Kotoeihō made his debut in the makuuchi division in the July 2025 tournament.
 Pointing to his own shikona on the ranking list, he said with a smile, "I've always admired the top ranking since I was little, so I'm happy that I can be there too."
 Regarding the possibility of him and his brother Kotoshōhō entering the ring together, he commented, "That's something I've always aimed for, so I'm happy.
 I feel a sense of urgency that I can finally stand on the ring where my brother has fought."

+Before the final day of the 2026 July tournament, it was announced that Kotoeihō could win his very first special prize for Fighting Spirit if he won his last match.
+Kotoeihō won against Takerufuji and earned the award.